Original Tablescapes, Crafts & Jewish Holiday Hosting

 • ribbon — any color you like

-• knitting needles for creating holes
+• receipt holder for creating holes

 Find your supplies here...